TEN

 159 passes Jervaulx Abbey

-departing from Richmond as above (except the 0850) and arriving at Jervaulx
+departing from Richmond as above and arriving at Jervaulx

 Abbey approximately 5 minutes after leaving Middleham.
 It returns to Middleham